matt-goldman/matt-goldman.github.io/docs/_posts/2021-04-12-interfaces.md

 {% gist bb904f5894456531fae7201a2e2bf03f IGoldieEmail.cs %}

-This interface is handily provided along with an extension method so we can register the email provider with our container:
+This interface is handily provided along with an extension method so we can register the email provider with our service registration at startup:

-{% gist bb904f5894456531fae7201a2e2bf03f Startup.cs %}
+{% gist bb904f5894456531fae7201a2e2bf03f GoldieStartup.cs %}

 It's tempting at this point to think that we can just use this in place of our `INotifier` interface that we defined above, but there are some problems if we do this.
 Firstly, we have now introduced a depdency onto a concretion rather than an abstraction.
 And second, this means that we have to change our code in the class that feeds the pets.
 The `IGoldieEmail` interface has a `SendEmail` rather than a `Send` method, and the parameters it expects are different.